-33. Petitioner was harmed by Respondent’s actions and suffered financially and emotionally.
+33. The petitioner was harmed by the Respondent’s actions and suffered financially and emotionally.

 34. The Petitioner lost the use of the Fire chief’s vehicle and suffered the emotional harm of being humiliated publically, and was essentially left out of all future OCALA City matters and issues.

 35. Absent the tortious interference of the City Council members, the normal positive productive relationship between the City of OCALA and the Petitioner and the City of OCALA Fire Department would have remained intact and all activities continued without interruption.

 Wherefore, the Petitioner asks for damages and reasonable compensation and attorney fees and costs for the harms suffered.

 COUNT III- SLANDER

 36. Petitioner realleges the allegations of Count I paragraphs 1- 28 as if fully set forth herein.